farnaz-frd/search-engine-with-ranking/README.md

 ## Features

-- Parsing: The search engine can parse and extract information from provided .xml files (exists in WEBIRs file).
+- Parsing: The search engine can parse and extract information from provided .xml files (https://drive.google.com/drive/folders/1rQaddaxXwPvojCEs5-ACQaTIuNb1fEsF?usp=share_link).
 - Indexing: The extracted information is indexed for efficient searching.
 - Ranking: The search engine uses a ranking algorithm to provide relevant results.
 - Graphical User Interface: The search engine has a user-friendly graphical interface for easy searching.